grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Hard to say: on the one hand it contributes the tension by having her doubt the outcome of her decisions
 	* On the other, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.
 		* Might make for more interesting dialog
-		* and Percy is NOT always right, just most of the time.* [X] 'navigation station'? 'navigation table'?
+		* and Percy is NOT always right, just most of the time.
-	* Seems like this doesn't need to be corrected if it sounds right in text: there can be a navigation table at the navigation station
 * [ ] make sure you keep the navigation table and sonar oriented correctly to the control room (in my vision it was kinda in the wrong place)
 * [ ] Be clear about which person at the controls is the planesman and tank trimmer, and which is the throttle/rudder
 	* (Tank trim panel should be reachable by the planesman, but also accessible by the deck boss)